Naked Football Show Tonight on ICR FM - Ipswich Town News

 Naked Football Show Tonight on ICR FM

-This evening's Naked Football Show (ICR FM 6pm) sees host Graham Blackburn joined by Ashley Symonds, creator and host of the
+This evening's Naked Football Show (ICR FM 6pm) sees host Graham Blackburn joined by Thomas Seggons to discuss Town's current plight.

 Listeners are more than welcome to add their comments, ask questions or suggest topics for future shows by tweeting @nakedfooty, emailing nakedfooty@yahoo.co.uk before the show, or studio@icrfm.com or via text on 07973 851968 during it.
 If anyone wants to appear as a guest on a future show, send an email.